lucaschirruINAF/SRT-Documentation/antenna.rst

 C2          -4.55697e-5     -6.37184e-5
 =========== ============== ==============

-C-band Time range valid from 2018.
+C-band: valid from 2018.

 K-band: from Prandoni et al. (2017).

 Beam shape
 ----------

+In the following tables, the second lobe and third lobe percentages correspond to the contribution of the counts in that lobe as compared to the central beam.

 * C-band